2024 California Landlord Tenant Law: Key Updates and Rules

 California rent control laws

-California's approach to local rent control laws is among the most stringent in the United States, impacting landlords and tenants state-wide.
+California's approach to rent control laws is among the most stringent in the United States, impacting landlords and tenants state-wide.
 The core legislation, AB 1482, or the Tenant Protection Act of 2019, sets the legal framework for rental increases and tenant rights.

 • Annual rent increase cap: Effective from January 1, 2020, and scheduled to expire on January 1, 2030, AB 1482 limits annual rent increases to the lesser of 5% plus the local Consumer Price Index (CPI) or 10% of the lowest rent charged in the last 12 months, whichever is lower.
 Rent can also be increased twice in a 12 month period.